JAVAHERI, Mohammad H. Komponistenlexikon

 * 19.09.1989 Tehran, Iran

 Mohammad’s first composition “Unbounded Scream” for solo oboe (2016) received its world premiere in Germany.
 It was later selected for a performance by the Kaleidoscope Chamber Orchestra in Los Angeles from over 2200 compositions in over 90 countries.
-Since then, Mohammad has been commissioned and performed by a variety of performers, ensembles, and orchestras, with performances in Iran, Turkey, Uzbekistan, Germany, Poland and the USA; for festivals and events such as Weimar Spring days Festivals for New Music, Transcultural Music Concert and the Bauhaus 100th Anniversary.
+Since then, Mohammad has been commissioned, performed, and broadcast by a variety of performers, ensembles, and orchestras, with performances in Iran, Turkey, Uzbekistan, Germany, Poland, Norway, Luxembourg, and the USA; for festivals and events such as Weimar Spring days festivals for New Music, Transcultural Music Concert, Radio Art Zone festival, and the Bauhaus 100th Anniversary.

 Prior to his compositional output, Mohammad completed his first degree in Computer Software, whilst also studying at Tehran Conservatory, playing flute in its orchestra in 2009.
 He then completed a bachelor’s degree in Setar performance: Iranian Music Performance at Tehran University of Art in 2015.
 During this time, he worked as a piano instructor at Tehran Conservatory and composed music for several Iranian TV series.
 He performed as a Bass Singer in Tehran Choir’s, as well as a Setarist and Flutist in orchestras, performing in venues such as ZKM Next Generation 8:0, SeaM Studio, and Tehran Vahdat Concert Hall with the conductor Alexander Rahbari.

 In 2017, he started his master’s degree in Contemporary Composition at Bilkent University Turkey, in order to study under the supervision of Asst.
 Prof. Dr. Tolga Yayalar.
-Mohammad’s pieces were performed in several festivals in Turkey such as “Bilkent Brassfest’18” and “Sesin Yolculuğu genç besteciler festivali 2017 & 2018”.
-In 2018, he was awarded the Erasmus+ scholarship to study at Hochschule für Musik Franz Liszt Weimar Germany under the supervision of Dr. Ulrich Kreppein, and received additional scholarships from HfM Weimar.
+Mohammad’s pieces were performed in several festivals in Turkey such as “Bilkent Brassfest’18” and “Sesin Yolculugu genc besteciler festivali 2017 & 2018”.
+In 2018, he was awarded the Erasmus+ scholarship to study at Hochschule für Musik Franz Liszt Weimar Germany under the supervision of Prof. Dr. Ulrich Kreppein, and received additional scholarships from HfM Weimar.
 He was accepted to extend his studies to three semesters in order to complete the second half of his master’s there.
 Whilst studying in Weimar, a newspaper highlighted his achievements: “Mohammad Javaheri starts a professional life with lightning success … A composition student from Weimar is in Demand WorldWide”.
 At both universities, Mohammad encountered electroacoustic music, with Tolga Yayalar and Robin Minard, which he has since developed into his approaches in composition and also collaboration.
+In 2022, he did his postgraduate studies at Kunst-Universität Graz under the supervision of Beat Furrer, and did his second postgraduate studies with Annesley Black at the same institution.
+He will pursue his DMA studies at Stanford University in Music Theory and Composition from September 2024.

-Since 2018, Mohammad has worked with numerous performers, ensembles, and orchestras such as Carin Levine, Marianna Schürmann, Ivan Bushuev, Ravshan Tukhtamishev, Alexandra Demowska-Madejska, Wojciech Psiuk, SWR Symphony Orchestra, MDR Symphony Orchestra, Digital Bauhaus Orchestra, Radiofm.
-Bauhaus, De Musique Expérimentale Du Bauhaus, MISE-EN, Adapter, Cikada, Omnibus, Hezarfen, Loadbang, XX.
-Jahrhundert, and NeoQuartet; in cities including St. Petersburg, Arnstadt, Weimar, Leipzig, Stuttgart, Berlin, Karlsruhe, Ankara, Istanbul, Tashkent, Radziowidjce Castle/Warsaw, Gdańsk, Los Angeles, and New York.
+Since 2018, Mohammad has worked with numerous performers, ensembles, and orchestras such as Carin Levine, Ivan Bushuev, Ravshan Tukhtamishev, Alexandra Demowska-Madejska, Wojciech Psiuk, SWR Symphony Orchestra, MDR Symphony Orchestra, Digital Bauhaus Orchestra, AuditivVokal Dresden, Radiofm.
+Bauhaus, De Musique Expérimentale Du Bauhaus, MISE-EN, Hashtag, Adapter, Cikada, Omnibus, Hezarfen, Loadbang, XX.
+Jahrhundert, and NeoQuartet; in cities including St. Petersburg, Arnstadt, Dresden, Weimar, Leipzig, Stuttgart, Berlin, Karlsruhe, Ankara, Istanbul, Tashkent, Radziowidjce Castle/Warsaw, Gdansk, Oslo, Los Angeles, and New York.
 From his compositions for SWR Symphony Orchestra and Ensemble Omnibus, he was interviewed on SWR and MDR Radio respectively regarding his compositional activities and interests.
 In 2019, he was selected as a featured composer of the MISE-EN New York Festival in the USA, BCA19 Academy in Turkey, SYNTHETIS Academy in Poland, NeoArte Festival 2021 in Poland, SWR Orchestra workshop in Germany as well as Kaleidoscope in the USA, Weimarer Frühjahrstage für zeitgenössische Musik (2019 & 2020).
-In 2020, his orchestral piece “De Novo Remutations” was broadcast on the SWR2 radio station, and “Devenir fou par amour (Sheid/V2)” for ensemble was invited to be broadcast on NeoArt Festival 2020 in Gdańsk, Poland.
+In 2020, his orchestral piece “De Novo Remutations” was broadcast on SWR2 radio station, and his ensemble piece “Devenir fou par amour (Sheid/V2)” was invited to be broadcast on NeoArt Festival 2020 in Gdansk, Poland.
 He was selected for the 2nd round of New Classics Competition by Moscow Conservatory, and was awarded the 3rd prize in Gilgamesh International Composition Competition, 2nd Prize in the 20th International Chamber Music Composition Competition in Germany, and winner of the Public Prize in the same competition.
+In 2022, his collaborative piece “Imaginary Landscapes in Sounding Space” was broadcast on Radio Art Zone in Luxembourg.
+In 2023, he was selected for impuls academy to work with Beat Furrer on his voice piece.

-He has worked with noteworthy composers, like Mark Andre, Eivind Buene, Mahir Cetiz, Chaya Czernowin, Hamidreza Dibazar, Christian Eggen, Hannah Eimermacher, Tim Helbig, Micheal Ellison, Cengiz Hakki Eren, Amir Eslami, Toshio Hosokawa, Juste Janulyte, Reinhard Karger, Karen Keyhani, Zygmunt Krauze, Bruno Mantovani, Micheal Obst, Laurie San Martin, Pieter Snapper, Onur Türkmen, and Ken Ueno; and with conductors Gregor A. Mayrhofer and Ulrich Kern.
+He has worked with noteworthy composers, like Mark Andre, Franck Bedrossian, Oscar Bianchi, Eivind Buene, Mahir Cetiz, Chaya Czernowin, Hamidreza Dibazar, Christian Eggen, Hannah Eimermacher, Micheal Ellison, Cengiz Hakki Eren, Amir Eslami, Tim Helbig, Dmitri Kourliandski, Klaus Lang, Toshio Hosokawa, Juste Janulyte, Reinhard Karger, Karen Keyhani, Zygmunt Krauze, Bruno Mantovani, Micheal Obst, Laurie San Martin, Pieter Snapper, Onur Türkmen, and Ken Ueno; and with conductors Gregor A. Mayrhofer and Ulrich Kern.

 ----------------------